makkus/freckles/src/freckles/doc/security.md

 I do think it's an acceptable situation, but I would say that, wouldn't I? :-)

-Last, but not least, *freckles* is written in Python, which does not allow to overwrite strings in memory to 'destroy' passwords once they are no longer meeded (as far as I know -- do let me know if I'm wrong!!!).
+Last, but not least, *freckles* is written in Python, which does not allow to overwrite strings in memory to 'destroy' passwords once they are no longer needed (as far as I know -- do let me know if I'm wrong!!!).
 So this is a limitation we'll all have to live with, unfortunately.

 </div>